AetherialMist/JavaLearning/lesson-001/README.md

 }
 ```

-1. "package aetherial"
+1. `package aetherial`
     * This fancy Class file knows where it is inside the `package` hierarchy.
 Neat!
 This becomes very important later
       on.
-2. "public class HelloWorld {"
+2. `public class HelloWorld {`
     * This is part of the Java [syntax](../terminology.md).
-The name of the file and the name of the Class MUST match!
+The name of the file and the name of the Class (the word, or
+      words with no spaces between them, directly after `public class`) MUST match!
-3. The remaining "}"
+3. The remaining curly-bracket `}`
     * This is also part of the Java syntax.
+Every opening curly-bracket `{` needs a buddy closing curly bracket `}`
+      that comes after the opening one!

 ### Syntax?
 I hate taxes!